KJoreth/MusicAPI/README.md

 My first API application.
-Created during Codecool academy.
+This project was created during Codecool academy.
+Simple API which allows user to CRUD all entities (Song, Album, Artist, Playlist, Genre).